BlocSoc-iitr/open-projects/README.md

 ### **Cross-chain Bridge**

+-Create a cross-chain bridge using solidity and websockets to increase Interoperability by enabling token transfers, bi-directional asset transfers etc.

 ### **Undercollaterized lending and borrowing platform**

-- Build a DeFi platform using solidity and the refernces to the existing lending-borrowing protcols.
+- Use solidity to build a DeFi platform where loans can be provided without collaterization and hence create risk assessment techniques like credit scores,reputation systems etc to maintain the platform.

 ### **HorseRiders**

 - Come up with an idea for a non-existent library in **huff** to build and merge in Blocsoc's [HorseRiders](https://github.com/blocsoc-iitr/HorseRiders).

 ### **Storylok**

+- Come up with an idea that uses mesh micro-rollups concept to enhance forking and reduce computational expense for on-chain applications.

 ## Timeline